 - Corticosteroids such as Prednisolone that are very effective at reducing inflammation and will be used in higher doses to treat more serious complications of lupus, for example when the heart, lungs or nervous system are affected

-Drugs to suppress the immune system, such as methotrexateor cyclophosphamide, that are used for more severe disease under the strict supervision of a larger medical team as these medications are also used in cancer care.
+Drugs to suppress the immune system, such as methotrexate or cyclophosphamide, that are used for more severe disease under the strict supervision of a larger medical team as these medicines can have serious side effects.